Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 5. A wind energy project is no investment in manpower.

-6. A wind energy project is a fast track power project with the lower gestation (reproductive cycle) period and a modular concept.
+6. A wind energy project is a fast-track power project with a lower gestation (reproductive cycle) period and a modular concept.

 7. The cost per kWh reduces over a period of time as against rising conventional power projects.